Cryptomining Malware

 What is Crypto-mining Malware?

-Crypto-mining malware is a type of malicious software that exploits a device’s computing resources to mine cryptocurrencies without the owner’s consent.
-The term “cryptojacking” is often used interchangeably with crypto mining malware; it refers specifically to the act of hijacking a victim’s computational power to mine digital currencies such as Bitcoin, Monero, or Ethereum.
+Crypto-mining malware exploits a device’s computing resources to mine cryptocurrencies without the owner’s consent.
+The term “cryptojacking” is often used interchangeably with crypto mining malware; it refers specifically to hijacking a victim’s computational power to mine digital currencies such as Bitcoin, Monero, or Ethereum.
 Unlike traditional forms of malware that might steal data or cause direct harm to the user, cryptojacking covertly utilizes the victim’s device for profit, impacting performance and leading to potential hardware damage.

 How Does Crypto-mining Malware Work?